The Photobook Ecosystem

 can we and should we eliminate single-use plastic in the wrapping of books? should we use a bioplastic alternative? or paper? or something else? if we do use a bioplastic how will people know what to do with it?

-Case Study D: Shrink Wrap
+Case Study: Shrink Wrap

 In the Talk Q&A there was a heated discussion about the use of shrink wrap and bioplastic alternatives for wrapping books so we have picked this up and added a few further thoughts...